New York man crushed to death by elevator at apartment building

 “Elevators are the safest form of travel in New York, due to the city’s stringent inspection and safety requirements,” the statement said.
 “We’re determined to find out what went wrong at this building and seek ways to prevent incidents like this in the future.”

-Charles Waisbren, the deceased’s father, was devastated at his son’s death, CNN affiliate WPIX reported.
+Charles Waisbren said he was devastated at his son’s death, CNN affiliate WPIX reported.

 The building, known as Manhattan Promenade, is listed online as a 23-story luxury rental in the Kips Bay section of Manhattan.